Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 Many companies will try to play mindgames with you when it comes to equity.
 Several companies pulled these on me.

-A common one is presenting the total value of the stock grant rather than the annualized value, despite the the stock not vesting evenly, or vesting over 5 years instead of the standard 4.
+A common one is presenting the total value of the stock grant rather than the annualized value, despite the stock not vesting evenly, or vesting over 5 years instead of the standard 4.

 But the most egregious thing that companies will do is tell you absurd stories about the value of their stock.
 They'll say: &ldquo;okay, we're worth this much now, but at the rate we're growing we're going to be worth 10X that in a year.
 So really, the value of your options is many millions of dollars!&rdquo;

 To not mince words: this is cynically dishonest bullshit.
 Don't buy it even for a second.
 I got this a few times, and the only reason I didn't walk away from the offer immediately was because it was always a recruiter pulling this crap.
 If it was a manager I would've turned down the offer outright.

-Here's why this is infuriatingly stuptags: [a company's valuation is determined by investors.
+Here's why this is infuriatingly stupid: a company's valuation is determined by investors.
 These investors see the financials and the growth rate of the company, and invest at a price that **reflects the current growth rate of the company.** In other words, they invested at a valuation that already took their 10x growth rate into account.
 Investors are not idiots.
 And unless you (or your recruiter) think you have privileged information or insight that the company's investors don't, you should probably take the investors' word for it.

 (Not to mention a company's nominal valuation is almost always inflated due to preferred shares, debt, and survivorship bias, but let's ignore that for now.)